 Easy early spend bonus

-I’m including this as a Quicksilver benefit even though I already used it for Savor because a good bonus is a good bonus.
-This card helps you earn a one-time $200 cash bonus after you spend $500 on purchases within 3 months from account opening.
-Make no mistake: This is great, even though it isn’t quite as good as Savor’s.
+I'm including this as a Quicksilver benefit even though I already used it for Savor because a good bonus is a good bonus.
+This card helps you enjoy a $100 credit to use towards flights, stays and rental cars booked through Capital One Travel during your first cardholder year.
+Plus, earn a $200 cash bonus once you spend $500 on purchases within the first 3 months from account opening (limited time offer).
+Make no mistake: This is great.

 Should you have both cards?